RunestoneInteractive/RunestoneServer/pip2/source/Classes/Glossary.rst

         attributes to their initial (factory-default) state.

     instance
         An object whose type is of some class.
-Instance and object are used interchangeably.
+The words instance and object are used interchangeably.

+    instance variable
+        A variable that stores a value associated with the instance.
+The instance variables together store the state of an instance.

     instantiate
         To create an instance of a class, and to run its initializer.